PlasmoHQ/bpp/README.md

 ## Usage

- In order to use this action, you will need to create a json file that contains the configuration for each browser you wish to publish to.
+ In order to use this action, you will need to create a json file that contains the keys and optional configuration for each browser you wish to publish to.

 To help you create it, we have provided a [JSON schema](https://json-schema.org/) that can be used with editors that support it, such as Visual Studio Code.
 This schema will provide intellisense and validation to ensure that your configuration is correct.